toxicity1985/atoum-documentation/source/en/option_cli.rst

    $ ./bin/atoum --no-code-coverage-for-namespaces vendor\\outside\\lib1 vendor\\outside\\lib2

 .. note::
-   It's important to double each backslash to avoid they interpretation by the shell.
+   It's important to double each backslash to avoid them being interpreted by the shell.

 .. _cli-options-nccid: